quasilyte/quasisolar-mission/docs/gameplay_notes.md

 Depending on the player fleet power, they may be inclined to attack or not.
 Player can always choose to engage them in combat even if they don't want to attack.

+## Bosses

+Although we cover **battles** in a different document, bosses will be described here.

+### The purple system visitor

+Difficulty: easy.

+Notable rewards: **crystal cannon** weapon blueprint.

+A battle station that can only move by using its warp device.

+Tactics: although it has artifacts that make **ion cannons** less effective, a combined fire from several **ion cannons** with one or more **disruptors** can make it suffer from the energy hunger.

+Since it can't move around normally, it's an easy target for most weapons.

 ## Battles

 ![image](https://user-images.githubusercontent.com/6286655/112731615-5c5e4a80-8f49-11eb-8c1f-ca38a423ff3c.png)